 This world is hard and unforgiving.
-It can be easy to hold a grudge because we feel justified in so doing, but when we extend sincere forgiveness to our children without compromising healthy accountability and godly standards, our adult children know that we are a safe place through life’s twists and turns.
-It might mean developing a little thicker skin and not being so sensitive when they might not need us as much.
+It can be easy to hold a grudge because we feel justified in so doing, but when we extend sincere forgiveness to our children without compromising healthy accountability, boundaries, and godly standards, our adult children know that we are a safe place through life’s twists and turns.
+Just as the Lord, because of His grace, has forgiven us, we also should forgive our children as we model out His grace in our lives.
+This might mean developing a little thicker skin and not being so sensitive when they might not need us as much.
 After all, that is part of the goal of successful parenting.

 Parenting our adult children is complicated, but not impossible.
 Our legacy and our children’s legacy hinge on how we handle this time of transition.
-Over the coming weeks, we will be sharing a series on some of the challenges parenting adult children can bring.
+Over the coming weeks, we will be sharing a series on some of the challenges parenting adult children can bring…as well as principles for successfully parenting our “adult children”.
 We hope you will join us for this series and that you will be encouraged in one of the most significant roles God has you to play on this earth.

 Yours for a Thriving Legacy,